-Brittney’s expertise is in English and French, research skills, organization/executive functioning, and writing at all levels.
-Brittney worked as an elementary classroom assistant at a progressive public school in Manhattan, and has provided private tutoring and general academic support to students from elementary through high school in the private school setting.
-She has worked with students to transform their study habits, develop confidence, increase motivation, and improve academic performance to exceed parent and teacher expectations.
-Her students (and their parents) appreciate Brittney’s encouraging, creative, engaging, and organized approach to teaching.
+Brittney Wilcox is an experienced private tutor across ages and subjects, with particular expertise in the humanities, writing and research skills, and organizational and executive functioning coaching.
+For over ten years, Brittney has provided tutoring and academic support to students from elementary through high school in private and public school settings.
+Brittney partners with students to enrich their learning, transform their study habits, develop confidence, increase motivation and self-awareness, and improve academic performance.
+Her students (and their parents) appreciate Brittney’s encouraging, creative, and organized approach to teaching.
 She believes there is no “one-size-fits-all” method of instruction, so she differentiates lessons and scaffolds learning accordingly.
 She is especially passionate about literacy and instilling in her students a love for reading.
-Brittney strives to help learners (of any age, in any language) confidently express their stories and voices through the written word.
+Brittney strives to help learners—of any age, in any language—confidently express their stories and voices through the written word.

-In her free time Brittney enjoys traveling with her husband, reading YA novels and The Economist, learning new languages, swimming, pursuing creative projects, and listening to podcasts.
+In her free time Brittney enjoys traveling with her husband, volunteering in her community, reading YA novels and The Economist, learning new languages, taking barre classes, pursuing creative projects, and listening to NPR.